sdss/lvmops/README.md

 # lvmops
-LVM operations interface libraries and wrappers
+LVM operations API

+Provides the hihg-level API definitions and (future) implementation of the interface between the survey operations software and the instrument control system